kworkflow/kworkflow/documentation/man/kw.rst

 several steps to be accomplished.
 For this reason, **kw** provides an option named **deploy** that handles attempts to handle all the complexity related to the new Kernel installation.
-It is essential to highlight that we try to support three different types of deploy: *local*, *vm*, and *remote*.
-When you want to update your host machine, you can use the *local* option; if you're going to deploy your new kernel in the VM, you can use *vm* option.
+It is essential to highlight that we try to support three different types of deploy: *local* and *remote*.
+When you want to update your host machine, you can use the *local* option.
 Finally, we provide the *remote* option, which is much more flexible since it uses network;
 notice that this approach is the most generic one because you can use it for *vm* and *local*.